PhasesResearchLab/popparsing/docs/index.rst

 The output of the popparsing command is a JSON file containing a list of dictionaries (one per equilibrium data set) with each dictionary containing the following keys and values.
+Each dictionary is created by a ``CREATE_NEW_EQUILIBRIUM`` command, and the command lines between that particular line and either the next line calling the ``CREATE_NEW_EQUILIBRIUM`` command or the end of the file determines the contents of that dictionary.

 +----------+---------------------------+
 |Key       |Value                      |